By Jack Brittle, Local Journalism Initiative Reporter

 On November 12, Burlington Mayor Marianne Meed Ward held an event at the Burlington Performing Arts Centre (BPAC) where she was joined by three guest speakers to discuss the anticipated population growth coming to the city over the next few decades.

-The event was part of the Mayor’s Speaker Series titled “Invitation To Action.”
+The event was part of the Mayor’s Speaker Series titled “Innovation To Action.”

 Before the talk began in the auditorium, several community organizations gathered in the foyer with stations set up that attendees could visit to learn more about them and their services.